-The 2021 Qnet anomaly pattern (Fig. 3.11a) has predominant positive anomalies (net downward heat input; a warming effect on the ocean) in the equatorial and South Pacific and Indian Oceans.
-In the North Pacific, positive anomalies occurred along the Kuroshio extension near 30°N. In the North Atlantic, positive anomalies occurred at two locations: the Gulf of Mexico and the Sargasso Sea (10–30°N), and the subpolar gyre including the Labrador and the Irminger Seas (40–65°N).
-Negative Qnet anomalies (net upward heat release; a cooling effect on the ocean) dominated the tropical Atlantic from 30°S to 30°N, and also the subtropical (5–20°N) and eastern (30–60°N) North Pacific.
+The 2021 Qnet anomaly pattern (Fig. 3.11a) has predominant positive anomalies (anomalously downward heat input; a warming effect on the ocean) in the equatorial and South Pacific and Indian Oceans.
+In the North Pacific, positive anomalies occurred along the Kuroshio extension near 30°N, perhaps associated with a northward shift in that current (Fig. 3.18a).
+In the North Atlantic, positive anomalies occurred at two locations: the Gulf of Mexico and the Sargasso Sea (10–30°N), and the subpolar gyre including the Labrador and the Irminger Seas (40–65°N).
+Negative Qnet anomalies (anomalously upward heat release; a cooling effect on the ocean) dominated the tropical Atlantic from 30°S to 30°N, and also the subtropical (5–20°N) and eastern (30–60°N) North Pacific.
 The magnitude of maximum positive and negative anomalies exceeded 20 W m-2 in some localized bands.

-The 2021 minus 2020 Qnet tendencies (Fig. 3.11b) have a spatial structure similar to the 2021 anomalies (Fig. 3.11a) in the extratropical region but different in the tropical ocean.
-There are more positive Qnet tendencies in the tropical basins, which are attributable to the reduced LH+SH tendencies (negative in reddish colors).
+The 2021 minus 2020 Qnet differences (Fig. 3.11b) have a spatial structure similar to the 2021 anomalies (Fig. 3.11a) in the extratropical region but different in the tropical ocean.
+There are more positive Qnet 2021 – 2020 differences in the tropical basins, which are attributable to the reduced LH+SH differences (negative in reddish colors).
 Here increased LH+SH (positive anomalies) have a cooling effect (blue colors) on the ocean and conversely, reduced LH+SH (negative anomalies) have a warming effect (red colors).
 In regions where winds are moderate and less variable, LH+SH heat release generally decreases with decreasing SST and increases with increasing SST.
 During this double-dip La Niña, LH+SH weakened accordingly associated with negative SSTA in the central and eastern tropical Pacific, resulting in an increase of Qnet input to the ocean.
-In general, SW+LW tendencies (Fig. 3.11c) are comparably weaker than LH+SH tendencies, with maximum magnitude around 10 W m-2.
-However, SW+LW and LH+SH tendencies have similar spatial structures over most of the global ocean.
+In general, SW+LW 2021 – 2020 differences (Fig. 3.11c) are comparably weaker than LH+SH differences, with maximum magnitude around 10 W m-2.
+However, SW+LW and LH+SH differences have similar spatial structures over most of the global ocean.

 Outside of the tropical ocean, the LH+SH anomalies are most pronounced in the subpolar North Atlantic (40–65°N), including the Labrador and Irminger Seas, with magnitude reduced by more than 25 W m-2.
-The subdued turbulent heat release was associated with marked weakening of surface winds (Fig. 3.13b) and a surface warming (Fig. 3.1b) in the region, suggesting that the anomaly patterns were sustained by the wind-evaporation-SST feedback mechanism (Xie and Philander 1994).
+The subdued turbulent heat release was associated with marked weakening of surface winds (Fig. 3.13b) and surface warming (Fig. 3.1b) in the region, suggesting that the anomaly patterns were sustained by the wind-evaporation-SST feedback mechanism (Xie and Philander 1994).

 2) Surface freshwater fluxes